Home - Wiltshire Council Webcasting

 No part of any meeting will be webcast after members have passed a resolution excluding the press and public because there is likely to be disclosure of exempt or confidential information.
-The Democratic Services officer will ensure that recording of the meeting has ceased and will confirm this to the Chairman before any discussion of exempt or confidential matters is commenced.

 Firstly and most importantly remember to speak into the microphone each time to ensure that your words can be clearly heard.